hrs-allbsd/syspack/README.md

  sendmail-log
 ```

-and "make status" now reports PIDs of sendmail daemons.
+and `make status` now reports PIDs of sendmail daemons.

-You can start sendmail daemons using "make sendmail-start".
+You can start sendmail daemons using `make sendmail-start`.
 You can also
-do it using just "make start."
+do it using just `make start`.
 The latter will invoke all of the services
-listed in SERVICES.
+listed in `SERVICES`.

-After invoking "make start," you should check the log files.
+After invoking `make start`, you should check the log files.
 If the following
-variable is defined, /var/log/maillog is automatically shown after
+variable is defined, `/var/log/maillog` is automatically shown after
-"make start":
+`make start`:

 ```
 LOGFILE.sendmail=	/var/log/maillog
 ```

-The log files are shown using tmux(1) or screen(1) if available.
-If there is
+The log files are shown using `tmux(1)` or `screen(1)` if available.
-none of them, tail(1) is used instead.
-If you have the both on the system,
+If there is none of them, `tail(1)` is used instead.
+If you have
-you can use PREFER_TMUX=yes or PREFER_SCREEN=yes environment variables
+the both on the system, you can use `PREFER_TMUX=yes` or
-to control which is used.
+`PREFER_SCREEN=yes` environment variables to control which is used.

 ## Further reading